 The natural gas inlet supply pressure should be 5" to 7" w.c.
 (7" w.c. recommended).
 The LP gas inlet supply pressure should be 11" to 13" w.c.
 (12" w.c. recommended).
 These pressures must be maintained while all other gas fired appliances are operating at maximum conditions.

 DO NOT EXCEED 13" W.C.
 INLET PRESSURE WITH EITHER FUEL.

-The gas valve has an adjustable internal regulator for controlling burner manifold pressure.
-Burner manifold pressure is listed on the furnace rating plate.
+The gas valve has two adjustable internal regulator for controlling burner manifold pressure.
+Burner manifold high fire and low fire pressures are listed on the furnace rating plate.